simonkingaby/DataViz2024-Public/Examples/Classroom Grades/README.md

 ## Real-world Challenge 1

 You work in the office of a local high school.
 You need to calculate the average grade per student, per section/teacher, and per class.
+For example, you will need to create a worksheet for the English department, and in it you will list each section/teacher.
+For each section, list all the students and all their grades for assignments, the mid-term, and the final exam.
+You also need to calculate the final grade for each student, and the overall average for that section/teacher.
+Lastly, you will need a summary page that shows the section averages for each class, and the overall class average for all the sections.

 You will run a simulator to create the data.
 But imagine that this is an extract from the grading system that all the teachers use.
 The extract is a CSV that lists student data in a tabular format.
 Note: The simulator code was created by GenAI and debugged by me.